gsingh91/gsingh91/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working as a Senior Solutions Engineer with [Posit](https://posit.co/)
+🔭 I’m currently working as a Sales Engineer with [Plotly](https://plotly.com/)